 England in the year 1899.
 Young trainee doctor Edward Newgate travels to Stonehearst Asylum in a remote part of the country, hoping to study psychiatry.
 He is welcomed by the asylum’s head Dr Silas Lamb and observes Lamb’s progressive methods where lamb dismisses the barbaric treatments of the medical establishment and instead allows patients to roam freely and indulge their delusions.
 Edward becomes fixated on the beautiful Eliza Graves who has been locked there after blinding and biting off the ear of her husband because of his unnatural sexual appetites.
 He then discovers that Lamb keeps a group of people locked in cells in the basement and in terrible conditions.
 They reveal that they are the rightful doctors, nurses and staff of Stonehearst and were drugged by the inmates who then took over the asylum.
 As Edward tries to help free them, he draws closer to Eliza and tries to persuade her to come away with him.
 The imprisoned staff warn, if Lamb and the other inmates realise their ruse has been detected, they will kill Edward.

 For some years now, I have been consistently impressed with director Brad Anderson, even if his name has flown under the general radar without quite winning widespread acclaim.
 Anderson first appeared with the non-genre The Darian Gap (1996) and Next Stop Wonderland (1998), before making his genre debut with the charming time travel romance Happy Accidents (2000).
 His next film Session 9 (2001), a psycho-thriller set in an abandoned asylum, gained reasonable word of mouth, as did his subsequent effort, the reality blurring The Machinist (2004) starring an anorexic Christian Bale.
-Anderson went onto the non-genre thriller Transsiberian (2008) and the cryptically interesting last people on Earth film Vanishing on 7th Street (2010), before having a box-office hit with the Halle Berry psycho-thriller The Call (2013) and going on to the likes of the international thriller Beirut (2018) and the medical horror Fractured (2019) and the horror film Blood (2022)
+Anderson went onto the non-genre thriller Transsiberian (2008) and the cryptically interesting last people on Earth film Vanishing on 7th Street (2010), before having a box-office hit with the Halle Berry psycho-thriller The Call (2013) and going on to the likes of the international thriller Beirut (2018), the medical horror Fractured (2019) and the horror film Blood (2022)